TikTok's biggest trends right now (2025)

 'Influencer confessions' trend

-The USA's proposed TikTok ban unsurprisingly inspired a trend on the platform.
-Unsure if they'll soon lose their accounts, many US-based influencers started confessing their trade secrets.
-The admissions varied from funny and harmless to downright scandalous.
+The USA's proposed TikTok ban unsurprisingly inspired a trend on the platform and many US-based influencers started confessing their secrets.
 The initial 'ban' ended up lasting less than 24 hours, however there is still uncertainty for TikTok's future in the US.
 Got a confession to make?
 Join in by using the trend's Family Guy soundbite then include the hashtags #TikTokban and #confessions.

 'Influencer confessions' trend